raiffaza/Food-Delivery-Times-Prediction/README.md

 ### How to Deploy the App on Streamlit Cloud

-If you want to deploy this app on Streamlit Cloud, follow these steps:
+If you want to deploy this project on Streamlit Cloud by yourself (Not using my streamlit link), follow these steps:

 1. **Push the Code to GitHub**:

-   * Ensure the project is uploaded to a **GitHub repository**.
-You can push your code using the following commands:
+   * Ensure the project is uploaded to a **GitHub repository**. such as **Requirements.txt, app.py, your-project.ipynb, your-model.pkl, etc.

-     ```bash
-     git init
-     git remote add origin <your-repository-url>
-     git add .
-     git commit -m "Initial commit"
-     git push -u origin main
      ```

 2. **Go to Streamlit Cloud**: